 Joe Kennedy — who proudly proclaims he’s been a 1099er for decades — is the founder of QB-LA Quickbooks Los Angeles, which offers accounting, finance and business planning services to small businesses in southern California.
-With an MBA in Marketing from Penn State University, Kennedy discovered early in his career that the entrepreneurial path in the gig economy was for him.
+With an MBA in Marketing from Penn State University, this business planning consultant discovered early in his career that the entrepreneurial path in the gig economy was for him.

 Kennedy, like many independent consultants, acknowledges he gets much of his business through his website and referrals.
 And in a previous article in this site, he wrote about how freelancers can pitch themselves to companies looking for permanent employees.
 But Kennedy shares several other smart strategies for making new clients and gracefully navigating the more awkward aspects of indie life.

-What were crucial steps in establishing and growing your independent business?
+What were crucial steps in establishing your business planning consultant business?

 Two things — finding a business model that is in demand and scalable and then settling on the right marketing mix to grow that model.

 Part of your model is using other freelancers.
 How do you work with them?

 To fulfill the needs of our accounting clients, we need bookkeepers to make entries and balance the books.
 Usually this is remote; the contract bookkeeper is working from home and connecting to the client accounting system to make entries.

 More on this subject: When Should a Consultant Hire Subcontractors?